MwaiBanda/TinyDi/README.md

 # Swift • Dependency Injection • TinyDi

-TinyDi is a multi-module dependency injection solution, It uses property wrapper syntax.
-To make it easy for you to declare & manage your dependencies.
+TinyDi is a multi-module dependency injection solution.
+It uses property wrapper syntax, to make it easy for you to declare & manage your dependencies.

 * Supports Swift functions marked as `@TinyModule` & `@Singleton`.
 * Supports Swift variables marked as `@Inject` & `@Binds`.